Copyright © 2018 KF

 Authors who have created industrial designs by their own labour and at their own expense and/or organizations or individuals who have supplied funds and material facilities to authors in the form of job assignment or hiring are entitled to register industrial designs for protection under Article 86.1(a,b) of the IP Law of Vietnam.
 In a broader sense, owning a permanent production or trading establishment in Vietnam is not a prerequisite condition to register an industrial design in Vietnam.

-All documents submitted to the National Office of Intellectual Property of Vietnam (NOIP) must be in Vietnamese, with the exception or power of attorney and evidence documents for right to register and priority right where appropriate.
+All documents submitted to the Intellectual Property Office of Vietnam (IP Vietnam) must be in Vietnamese, with the exception or power of attorney and evidence documents for right to register and priority right where appropriate.
 Other supporting documents may be submitted in other languages, but translations must be provided if requested.

 As a party to the Paris Convention for the Protection of Industrial Property, Vietnam offers the ‘right of priority’ to applicants where the same filing has been made within the last 6 months in any other member state.
 Once registered, the patent protection will be calculated from this priority date, rather than the actual filing date in Vietnam.